Vamsicse/DailyCodingProblemSolutions/README.md

 #### Problem 52

-This problem was asked by Google, WalmartLabs.
+This problem was asked by Google.

 Implement an LRU (Least Recently Used) cache.
 It should be able to be initialized with a cache size n, and contain the following methods: